 So what do you do?
 In the end you end up resorting to the hoax.
 You start to cheat.
 Maybe just a little bit at first.
 But boy, is this just ever so different from what you used to do in the comfort and safety of your living-room, where the only audience present was your anxious client.
 In those days, you could really connect.
 Your psychic channels were just flowing.

 But now you've turned into a vaudeville act.
 A circus.
 And your psychic channels get blocked.
 Your mind gets blocked and frozen too.
 After all, you're only human.

 So, psychic mediums.
 Are they for real?
 Are they a hoax?

 Well, personally, I believe that these famous television personages might have started out honest and genuine, and that you can pretty much believe in the greater part of what they write of in their earlier books.
 After all, at that time, they were nobody.
 No one had ever heard of them before, they had nothing that they had to prove.
 They could tell the truth, at least the truth as they saw it.

 Always taking into account, of course, that to a large extent, psychically received messages often tend to be cryptic and difficult to interpret, so that it's normal for there to be a certain amount of mix-up and inaccuracy due mainly to the medium's inability to correctly decipher and interpret the images, sensations and single, unattached words uttered totally out of context, that the deceased person is trying to pass on to the medium.

 At any rate, in the course of the next few pages, you can judge for yourself how believable and plausible these descriptions of the afterlife and the spiritual world really seem to be.
-So please, do feel free to bookmark this site or subscribe to its RSS feed and come back often for new articles and more information.
+So please, do feel free to bookmark this site or subscribe using the Subscribe Box in the upper right-hand corner and come back often for new articles and more information.

 If you liked this article you might also enjoy: